GauS: Differentiable Scheduling Optimization via Gaussian Reparameterization: Evaluation

 \subsection{Experimental Setup}

 To ensure a fair comparison, a 15-minute time limit is applied to all methods.
-Because \ours is deterministic given a fixed initialization, there is no variance between runs.
+Because GauS is deterministic given a fixed initialization, there is no variance between runs.
 Thus we report results from a single run per problem.
-We implement \ours in PyTorch and use A100 GPUs with 80 GB memory to run the experiments.
+We implement GauS in PyTorch and use A100 GPUs with 80 GB memory to run the experiments.
 More detailed settings are provided in Appendix \ref{app:exp}.
+An ablation in Appendix~\ref{app:hp} confirms that GauS is robust to the choice of hyperparameters.